Lead poisoning and health

 - Lead is a cumulative toxicant that affects multiple body systems and is particularly harmful to young children.

-- Lead exposure is estimated to account for 143 000 deaths per year with the highest burden in developing regions.
+- Lead exposure is estimated to account for 674 000 deaths per year with the highest burden in low- and middle-income countries1.

-- Lead exposure is estimated to account for 4% of the global burden of ischaemic heart disease and 5% of the global burden of stroke.
+- Lead exposure is estimated to account for 9.8% of the global burden of idiopathic intellectual disability, 4% of the global burden of ischaemic heart disease, and 5% of the global burden of stroke.

 - Lead in the body is distributed to the brain, liver, kidney and bones.
 It is stored in the teeth and bones, where it accumulates over time.
 Human exposure is usually assessed through the measurement of lead in blood.

 - There is no known level of lead exposure that is considered safe.

 Lead is a naturally occurring toxic metal found in the Earth’s crust.
 Its widespread use has resulted in extensive environmental contamination, human exposure and significant public health problems in many parts of the world.

 Important sources of environmental contamination include mining, smelting, manufacturing and recycling activities, and, in some countries, the continued use of leaded paint, leaded gasoline, and leaded aviation fuel.
 More than three quarters of global lead consumption is for the manufacture of lead-acid batteries for motor vehicles.
 Lead is, however, also used in many other products, for example pigments, paints, solder, stained glass, crystal vessels, ammunition, ceramic glazes, jewellery, toys and in some cosmetics and traditional medicines.
 Drinking water delivered through lead pipes or pipes joined with lead solder may contain lead.
 Much of the lead in global commerce is now obtained from recycling.